Solving 3 Common Security Gaps Through Better Cybersecurity Collaboration

 - IT staff can contribute to the collaborative culture by being intentional in their communications.
 This means clearly tying identified gaps and proposed changes to how the changes can reduce organizational risk.
 Now that the organization is building a shared understanding of threats, use that shared context to frame gaps and proposed improvements.

 - In my experience, IT staff and managers often communicate the proposed solution first, rather than starting with the context of the threat and potential risk to the organization.
-This approach may seem direct and efficient, but you may be missing an important opportunity to frame the proposed change in a context that conveys the big picture risk to the organization.
-Conveying the big picture risk will help capture leadership support, especially if the leadership team is still learning the overall threat landscape.
+This approach may seem direct and efficient, but you may be missing an important opportunity to frame the proposed change in a context that conveys the big-picture risk to the organization and encourages executive support for the project.

 - Failing to clearly convey why the gaps and solutions matter can also leave management with the impression that the proposed changes are “nice to haves” or low priority.
 Make it crystal clear why they should care about this.
 For example: